Table of Contents

 Yes, it happened to me.
 Lesson learned!
 Lol

-And if that eve happens to you, insist on sending them back strongly.
+And if that ever happens to you, insist on sending them back strongly.

 6. Rules – Customs

-Like in many countries in the region, you have to be a good observant of every day life to understand what is real and what is a pure politeness and rules of customs.
-There are many of those in Jordan.
+Like in many countries in the region, you have to be a good observant of everyday life to understand what is real and what is a pure politeness and rules of customs in Jordan.

-Do not use left hand when eating and drinking.
-As a woman you should never touch a man who is not your husband and vice versa.
+Do not use the left hand when eating and drinking.
+As a woman, you should never touch a man who is not your husband and vice versa.

-Most of Jordanian women cover their heads but as a visitor I was not obligated to do it.
+Most of the Jordanian women cover their heads but as a visitor, I was not obligated to do so.

-Stand up when greetings other people.
+Stand up when greeting other people.
 When you finish your coffee shake your cup from side to side in order to let your host know that you do not wish to drink more.
-Otherwise your glass will be filled again and again.
+Otherwise, your glass will be filled again and again.